DIY Shiplap Tips to Get the Magnolia Home Look Yourself

 We purchased 1/8-inch thick large sheets of birch plywood that were priced around $10 each.
 Then I had them cut them down into planks about 6 inches wide at Home Depot.
 (We cut the lengths ourselves at home using a table saw.)
 The store charges a nominal fee after a certain number of cuts – about $10 total for them to cut our project.

-You can buy the traditional shiplap tongue and groove boards, but those can be pretty pricey and would have equaled a couple hundred dollars per wall in our home.
+You can buy the traditional shiplap tongue and groove boards, but those can be pretty pricey and would have equaled a couple of hundred dollars per wall in our home.
 Using our birch plywood tip, we accomplished the look of faux shiplap ourselves for around $50 or less in wood material per wall!

 2. Glue and then nail wood to the wall using a nail gun.